top of page

 Hello, my name is Gang Wan (he/him); I am a Physical Science Research Scientist working with Prof. Arun Majumdar at Stanford University.

-Prior to my current position, I completed my postdoctoral trainings with Arun Majumdar at Stanford and with Piero A. Pianetta at SLAC National Accelerator Laboratory / Stanford University.
-I obtained my PhD in Materials Physics and Chemistry mentored by Dillon D. Fong at Argonne National Laboratory in Illinois.
+Prior to my current role, I completed my postdoctoral trainings with Arun Majumdar at Stanford University and with Piero Pianetta at SLAC National Accelerator Laboratory / Stanford University.
+I obtained my PhD in Materials Physics and Chemistry mentored by Dillon D. Fong at Argonne National Laboratory's Materials Science Division in Illinois.

-Toward this goal, I have published in some of the most prestigious journals, including Science, Nature Catalysis, Science Advances, and Nature Communications, as well as professional journals (e.g., Advanced Materials, Physical Review Letters, and Chemistry of Materials).
+I have published in some of the most prestigious journals, including Science Magazine, Nature Catalysis, Science Advances, and Nature Communications, as well as professional journals (e.g., Advanced Materials, Physical Review Letters, and Chemistry of Materials).
 I am fortunate to have had my studies extensively highlighted by other institutions and media.

-Specifically, my four key contributions and interdisciplinary research include:
+Specifically, my three key contributions in interdisciplinary research include:

 1. Discovering how oxide hydrogenation occurs in batteries, correcting thirty years of conventional models of cathode self-discharge (Science, 2024);